information

 Environmental Services is designing a sewer project to replace 250 feet of aging pipes near private properties within the Corbett neighborhood.
 This project will protect public health and the environment by reducing the possibility of sewage releases to homes, businesses, and streets.

-Environmental Services is designing a project to restore about 18 acres in the Johnson Creek floodplain.
+Environmental Services has designed a project to restore about 18 acres in the Johnson Creek floodplain.
 The project will reconnect Johnson Creek to its historic floodplain, reduce flooding on private property, restore habitat for fish and wildlife, and improve water quality in the creek.

 Sellwood Sewer Extension Project